nakultt/sbu/README.md

 The FastAPI process owns one ingestion worker and persists structured state in SQLite.
 Text chunks and embeddings live in LanceDB.
-Web, Android, Streamlit, Telegram, and the macOS menu-bar app are clients of the same backend contract.
+Web, Android, Streamlit, Telegram, the macOS menu-bar app, and the study pet are clients of the same backend contract.

 ### Offline-first sync